npm-update-package/npm-update-package/README.md

 ## Flow

-The following shows the process flow of npm-update-package:
+The following shows the process flow of npm-update-package.

 <!--
 ```plantuml